-The final plan (hopefully) is to buy a yacht and sail the world.
+After months of endless deliberation and many, many changes of plan, we have finally reached a decision about what to do now that we have quit our jobs.
+The final plan is to buy a sailing yacht and sail the world.
 We’re going to buy a sailboat, fix it up, learn to sail (kind of important) and go on an adventure.
 If you want to know why, read on.
-If you want to know how, let me know when you find out and if you don’t want to know anything then stop reading now.
+If you want to know how, I’ll give you the short answer-I have absolutely no idea, and if you don’t want to know anything then stop reading now.

 My Granny has always been a bit of an inspiration to me.
 I have fond memories of her letting us drop crusts on the floor to feed to the mice, putting way too many sugars in our cups of tea and of playing huge games of hide and seek around her village.
 She did the naughty things that only a Granny can do.

 Above her dining room table there was a painting of a wave, a huge curling wave with a white frothy top and a million shades of blue and white.
 I loved that painting.
 While I ate I would imagine adventures at sea, with that wave looming above me.
 I would imagine what it must have been like for her when she sailed across the Atlantic.
 It filled me with awe and terror and longing.
 I wasn’t old enough to really understand what sailing the Atlantic meant, I just knew that she had seen things and done things that I could only dream of.
 I wish she was still alive now, so that I could ask her all the questions I should have asked back then.

 My Auntie can sail.
 I have a vague memory of her taking me out in a little sailboat when I was very young and an amazing time out on her boat in Cyprus a few years ago.
 By taking a days sail course on a nearby lake I learnt the basics, and although I didn’t understand much I was hooked.
 I signed up to take my competent crew course feeling sure that we would be blessed with the heat wave we’d been having over Easter in previous years.